Do you use any software to access your computer without typing? If so, what software do you use?

 If my site is accessible for screen readers, will my site be accessible for voice dictation users?

 WG: Not necessarily, though possibly so.
 They both need to have the code behind the screen in order to tell the screen reader or the voice dictation program what to click on.
 However, they work on different principles so it is important to ensure that your website is accessible for both screen readers and voice dictation users.
-An easy thing to do to ensure accessibility for voice dictation users is to make sure that the written too much on the screen at one time.
+An easy thing to do to ensure accessibility for voice dictation users is to make sure that not too much is written on the screen at one time.
 Also, stay away from drop-down boxes as they are a nightmare for voice dictation users.
-Again, I don’t know how to much on the screen and drop-down boxes affect screen readers, but it is conceivable they may have the same problem.
-Also, if you have video, you want to be sure it is captioned for those who are hard of hearing or deaf.
+Again, I don’t know how too much on the screen and drop-down boxes affect screen readers, but it is conceivable they may have the same problem.
+Also, if you have a video, you want to be sure it is captioned for those who are hard of hearing or deaf.

 IJ: Yes, I believe this is true.
 While I think these are two different issues.
 Website accessibility is built into the design/code of each individual website.
 When designing the website, the designer/coder needs to adhere to the ADA standards/guideline to make sure the design elements are able to be identified by the screen reader.
 With voice dictation, that will be built into the operating system or underlying application (i.e. web browser).
 The operating system and/or application will have the ability to accept input from the user via voice and enter the inputted information into the appropriate field.
 So in theory, a website would need to be accessible by a screen reader so the user knows when and where voice dictation is necessary and available.

 DK: I always thought that the great potential of coding like XML (extensible markup language) was that the same underlying content could be tagged in ways to make it usable in the way the user wanted or needed.
-Wouldn’t it be great in a paragraph of text could display optimally in my favorite font and font size, tailored to the device I was using, or delivered as text-to-speech?
-I like the notion of a “smart” tailoring of a site for users.
+Wouldn’t it be great if a paragraph of text could display optimally in my favorite font and font size, tailored to the device I was using, or delivered as text-to-speech?
+I like the notion of the “smart” tailoring of a site for users.
 If someone is using a screen reader, it could trigger logical accessibility features and configurations.

 Is there law practice management software accessible to voice dictation technology?
 If so, any recommendations?

 WG: Much of law practice management software is not accessible to voice dictation technology.
 I do not know about screen readers.
 It is for that reason why I latched on to Clio.
 They are coming out with a new version, which unfortunately is not accessible to voice dictation technology the way the old version was; a fact Clio has confirmed with me.
-They are now aware of the problem, but have no timeframe as of yet for fixing it.
+They are now aware of the problem but have no timeframe as of yet for fixing it.
 Clio has assured me that until the new version is made accessible, I will be able to use the old version.
-I also like its trust management feature as well as it time billing feature.
+I also like its trust management feature as well as its time billing feature.

-They also have an arrangement with lawpay to make for easy accounts receivables with your clients.
+They also have an arrangement with LawPay to make for easy accounts receivables with your clients.
 The problem I had with Clio and its improved product is not unusual.
 It happens quite frequently software or software as a service originally accessible to voice dictation users winds up not being accessible when it is “improved,” with a later version.
 That drives me crazy.
-Whenever software is moved into another version, software developers need to take note that the new version has to be every bit is accessible as the old one or they are just asking for trouble.
+Whenever software is moved into another version, software developers need to take note that the new version has to be every bit as accessible as the old one or they are just asking for trouble.

 IJ: Yes, many of the modern cloud-based practice management software systems have the ability to use voice dictation.
 While we do not use a practice management software we have seen a lot of them in action.
 Practice Panther, Rocket Matter, Clio, MyCase, and Cosmolex are all great options.
 The important thing, as with any new software, is to demo each one and see which one best fits your needs and likes.
 While they are all great options they each have subtle differences, which may lead you to choose one over the other.

 DK: I’m not a big user of practice management software these days.
-However, I’m intrigued by what the company Tali is doing with voice entry via Amazon Echo / Alexa by using APIs provided by practice management software companies.
+However, I’m intrigued by what the company Tali is doing with voice entry via Amazon Echo/Alexa by using APIs provided by practice management software companies.
 Tali could become the way that you access your practice management tool.
 If a company is using voice APIs, you will want to explore whether there are voice tools like Tali that you can use.
 That could mean that you don’t have to change from your current practice manager and that more practice management tools will be in play for you than you might think.